swent-group10/mvp-prd/template/5-mvp.md

 The following are the key features required for the MVP and their importance:

-1. More flexible nutrient tracking (more than calories and macros)
+1. More flexible nutrient tracking (more than calories and macronutrients)
     - People who track their micronutrients will require a feature that accepts more detailed nutritional information when creating ingredients.
 2. Health app integration
     - People who are monitoring their weight will require a feature that integrates with health apps to monitor their weight and display progress.